hot3dx/RotoDraw3D-DirectX-12/README.md

+# 9-22-2025 Available on the Microsoft Store as Hot3DXSymmetry3D #

 9-20-25 There is no longer any need to copy files into an x64/x86 Debug or Release Assets or Texture Folder: Folder Creation on installation now happens!

 More Error Catches occur and the Scenarios(Dialog Panels) are now easier to read